 He took no other action.
 He refused to discipline and correct the abhorrent behaviour of his children.
 God responded to this failure by sending a prophet who foretold the downfall of Eli’s house.
 But even after receiving this warning, Eli failed to take action.

 Soon after, Israel found itself in battle against the Philistines and was not faring well.
 The Israelites called for the Ark of the Covenant.
 Hophni and Phinehas escorted it into the battlefield.
-The presence of the
+The presence of the Ark normally assured victory to Israel, but this time the results were different.

-The Israelites lost the battle, Hophni and Phinehas were killed and, worst of all, the
+The Israelites lost the battle, Hophni and Phinehas were killed and, worst of all, the Ark was captured by the Philistines.
+When a messenger informed Eli what had happened, Eli fell over, broke his neck and died (1 Samuel 4:18).

 The sin of Eli was that of permissiveness.
 While Hophni and Phinehas were indeed responsible for their own actions as grown men, Eli was also responsible as a parent and as high priest of Israel.